udacity/frontend-nanodegree-mobile-portfolio/README.md

       default:
         console.log("bug in sizeSwitcher");
     }

-	//Saving the collection of .randomPizzaContaner to a randomPizza variable befor the loop. var randomPizzas = document.querySelectorAll('.randomPizzaContainer');
+    var randomPizzas = document.querySelectorAll('.randomPizzaContainer');

-	//with this for-loop I'm batching the style changes
-	//and by doing this I'm avoiding Stoping Forced Synchronous Layout as well. for (var i = 0; i < randomPizzas.length; i++) {
+    for (var i = 0; i < randomPizzas.length; i++) {
       randomPizzas[i].style.width = newWidth + "%";
     }